SwayamTakkamore/C_CodesDevTutorials/README.md

 # C_CodesDevTutorials
-Some C Language Learning Codes Made at Pallotti
+Some C Language Learning Codes coded at Pallotti